Esri/di-survey123-tools-no-code-required/Export survey data (Workbench)/README.md

         On the Format Attributes tab, check if all attributes that begin with arcgisonline_ are exposed.
 If you prefer, use the filter box at the bottom and Select All.

         This feature type is now configured.
-If you left this template's original reader, you can delete that now.
+If you kept the template's original reader, you can delete that now.

 ![image](https://github.com/salvaleonrp/survey123-tools-no-code-required/assets/87094963/13187b27-ab0c-4a0c-ae08-d4c2b6278af6)